2013 Valenzuela local elections: Election results

 The winners of the congressional, mayor and vice mayor seats of Valenzuela City is determined with the highest number of votes received.
 These positions are voted separately, so there is a possibility that the winning officials came from the same or different political parties.

 Mayoral election

 Incumbent Sherwin T. Gatchalian is running for representative of the city's first district.

 Vice mayoral election

 Incumbent Eric M. Martinez is running for reelection.

 Congressional elections

 First district

 Incumbent Rexlon Gatchalian is running for the mayorship; his brother, Mayor Sherwin Gatchalian, is his party's nominee.

 Second district

 Magtanggol Gunigundo is the incumbent.
 He will be facing off against councilor Shalani Soledad-Romulo, if Soledad-Romulo elected she will join her husband Roman in the House separately.

 City council elections

-The voters in the city are set to elect six councilors on the district where they are living, hence registered.
+The voters in the city are set to elect six councillors on the district where they are living, hence registered.
 Candidates are voted separately so there are chances where winning candidates will have unequal number of votes and may come from different political parties.